khanh-devos/re-cap-nobel/README.md

 # 📖 [Re-cap-nobel] <a name="about-project"></a>

-**Re-cap-nobel** is a mobile-view website to show a list of nobelists based on countries and cities based on the [website](https://www.nobelprize.org/about/developer-zone-2/).
-Clients could read the nobelists at each countries and cities in the world.
+**Re-cap-nobel** is a mobile-view website to show a list of Nobelists based on the information fetching the API from [website](https://www.nobelprize.org/about/developer-zone-2/).
+Clients could read the Nobelists of each country and city in the world.
 Testing included.

 ## 🛠 Built With <a name="built-with"></a>